poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-10-on-running.md

 5. If you don't, you should try running too.
 It's awesome.

 6. I still have to fix some stupid bug on a website.
 God dammit.
 Wish me luck.

+Update: Just an hour after this post, I was emailed about the aforementioned essay contest.
+I did not sign up for anything or indicate interest.
+Perhaps it is fate.